yoe/fosdemvideo/README.md

 open questions / random stati
 ----
-* how many cameras with tripods ordered? any backups?
-  19 cameras have been ordered, all come with tripods.
-* wheezy + which dvswitch version?
+ wheezy + which dvswitch version?
   - debconf + bugfix for manual fade state machine failure?
   - which version / branch is that?
     It's in [git](http://anonscm.debian.org/gitweb/?p=dvswitch/dvswitch.git;a=commit;h=75dda59bd2a74ffe842154a0f2d7a1d0c94fea00)
-* do we want 23 small switches to have uplink connectivity to get the data of the latops easily at night?
   - The plan is to record to the server during the event, and copy to local hard disk _only_ as a backup.
 As such, we don't necessarily need 23 small switches (a few would be necessary, to deal with the